-Students are prohibited from possessing, using, or being under the influence of alcohol or drugs while at school or at any school-related function.
-Included with the prohibition are the following:
+Students are prohibited from possessing, using, or being under the influence of

 - 1. Purchase, use, possession, manufacture, distribution, dispensation, or sale of drugs, drug paraphernalia or alcohol on school premises or with respect to school-related activities. - 2.
 Storing in a book bag, desk, clothing, or other repository on school premises or about any school-related activity any drugs, drug paraphernalia, or alcohol. - 3.
 Being under the influence of drugs or alcohol on school premises or about any school-related activities.